qJake/HADotNet.CommandCenter/README.md

 Display current weather information (temperature, high/low, conditions, rain, and wind.
 (For best results, enable the [Dark Sky component](https://www.home-assistant.io/components/weather.darksky/) for use with this tile.)

+#### Scene

+Start a scene in Home Assistant with a custom icon and label.

+#### Calendar

+Pull Google Calendar information and display the next *n* events on your dashboard.

 ### Coming Soon

 * Support for multiple pages and navigation